Big Boi: Multidisciplinary collaborations

-In 2008, Big Boi began a collaboration on a new show with the Atlanta Ballet.
-The show, entitled big, premiered at the Fox Theater in Atlanta, April 10–13, 2008.
+In 2008, Big Boi began a collaboration on a show with the Atlanta Ballet.
+The show, titled big, premiered at the Fox Theater in Atlanta, April 10–13, 2008.
 The show was performed by Atlanta Ballet dancers, local youth and talent, as choreographed by Lauri Stallings.
 Music may be performed live onstage during the performance, as it was when the ballet created a live music/dance collaboration with the Indigo Girls.

 Personal life

-Big Boi and his ex-wife Sherlita have one son and one daughter; he has another son from a previous relationship.
-In June 2022, Big Boi divorced Sherlita Patton, officially bringing their 20 years of marriage to a close.
-In Patton's court filing, he stated there was "no reasonable hope of reconciliation" between Sherlita and him.
+Patton and his ex-wife Sherlita have two sons and one daughter.
+They divorced in June 2022, citing irreconcilable differences.

-Big Boi is a registered Pit bull and French Bulldog breeder, and owns a 40-acre ranch outside of Atlanta he calls "the Ritz Carlton for Dogs."
+Patton is a registered Pit bull and French Bulldog breeder, and owns a 40-acre ranch outside of Atlanta he calls "the Ritz Carlton for Dogs."
 He is also the owner of two owls named Hootie and Hoodini.

-In 2009, together with Janice Faison Ahmed, Big Boi started Celebrity Trailers, an RV rental company created for professionals in the film, entertainment, and sports industries.
+In 2009, together with Janice Faison Ahmed, Patton started Celebrity Trailers, an RV rental company created for professionals in the film, entertainment, and sports industries.

 In August 2011, Patton was returning from a cruise when a U.S. Immigration and Customs Enforcement drug dog at the Port of Miami alerted officers.
 Patton was arrested and charged with illegal possession of the controlled substance MDMA (in powder form) and Viagra.
 Patton was released from the Miami-Dade County jail on a $16,000 bond.

-In 2013, while performing at the Summer Camp Music Festival, Big Boi did an air kick onstage and hurt his knee.
-Doctors determined that he tore his patella and did an operation to fix his knee.
-After the surgery, he had to postpone several tour dates, but promised he would be performing again in six weeks.
+In 2013, Patton hurt his knee during a performance while attempting an air kick at the Summer Camp Music Festival.
+Doctors determined that he tore his patella, and after surgery Patton had to postpone several tour dates.

-He appeared as Mayor Atkins in the 2018 remake of the classic 1972 blaxploitation film Super Fly.
+Patton is a long-time fan of Kate Bush and was her presenter for her induction into the Rock and Roll Hall of Fame in 2023.

 Politics and endorsements

-The City of East Point presented Antwan “Big Boi” Patton with the city's 2021 Global Icon Award and Key to the City for his contribution to the music industry and elevation of the City of East Point.
+The City of East Point, Georgia, presented Big Boi with the city's 2021 Global Icon Award and Key to the City for his contribution to the music industry and elevation of the City of East Point.

 In an interview with New York City's Hot 97, Big Boi stated that the day after the 2012 United States presidential election, a woman approached him at an airport and congratulated him on "his win last night" (referring to Barack Obama winning re-election), to which Big Boi responded, "Bitch, I voted for Gary Johnson."
 In a video interview with the HuffPost in January 2013, he confirmed his libertarian political ideologies.
+Big Boi has also criticized the two-party system, advocating for political independence and personal responsibility.
+He has emphasized the importance of individual liberty and expressed skepticism toward government overreach, including mass surveillance programs revealed by Edward Snowden, which he has cited as examples of excessive government intrusion.